 Nalco itself has a storied history.
 Once partly owned by the Blackstone Group, current owner of SeaWorld, the company was recently sold to EcoLab, which works on hygiene, clean water, food, and energy services.

 “Every day, we make the world cleaner, safer and healthier—protecting people and vital resources,” trumpets Ecolab’s website.
 Equally ironic is that the company’s largest shareholder is also dedicated to health and hygiene: Bill Gates, whose Cascade Investment LLC owned more than 22 million shares in 2011, while the Bill and Melinda Gates Foundation Trust held another 4.4 million.
-A spokesman for the Gates Foundation said it had nothing to do with the Trust, even though it invests money to create funding for Foundation grants.
+A spokesman for the Gates Foundation said it had nothing to do with the trust, even though it invests money to create funding for foundation grants.

 To many environmentalists, it is mystifying why the U.S. Environmental Protection Agency ever approved Corexit for the Gulf in the first place.
-EPA data shows that Corexit is far more toxic, and far less effective at dispersing Louisiana crude, than many other products: 9527 and 9500 are only 56 and 63 percent effective, respectively, and some alternatives are 10 to 20 times less toxic.
+EPA data shows that Corexit is far more toxic, and far less effective at dispersing Louisiana crude, than many other products: 9527 and 9500 are only 56 percent and 63 percent effective, respectively, and some alternatives are 10 to 20 times less toxic.
 The EPA’s head at the time, Lisa Jackson, said approving Corexit use was “the hardest decision I ever made.”

 BP has consistently defended the decision.
-One company spokesman told The New York Times it was “pretty effective,” and “rigorously tested.”
+One company spokesman told The New York Times it was “pretty effective” and “rigorously tested.”
 Nalco’s chief technology officer, Mani Ramesh, told Reuters that the product is harmless to the environment because its active ingredient is “an emulsifier also found in ice cream.”
 BP did not return emails seeking comment.

 In May 2010, the EPA told BP to identify less toxic alternatives from a list of government-approved dispersants.
 If BP could not identify an alternative, it had to offer concrete reasons why not.
 The company replied that less-toxic dispersants were not available in the quantities needed.
-BP continued spraying Corexit on the Gulf, at an average ratio of one gallon per 91 gallons of oil, into the summer of 2010.
+BP continued spraying Corexit in the Gulf, at an average ratio of one gallon per 91 gallons of oil, into the summer of 2010.

 Steve Kolian and the other Gulf divers had been assured by NOAA that it was safe to enter Corexit-treated waters.
 But they soon learned otherwise, and they learned the hard way.

 “During those dives, we wore standard equipment: air tanks, fins, snorkel, gloves, a 2mm wetsuit and a hood,” he stated in his sworn affidavit for GAP.
-But wetsuits provided little protection from the contaminated water, and the skin on Kolian’s now-peeling face was completely exposed.
+But wet suits provided little protection from the contaminated water, and the skin on Kolian’s now-peeling face was completely exposed.

 Kolian said he was contacted by a NOAA contractor, who asked divers “to collect samples and submit a research proposal” for studying water quality, and another proposal for evaluating marine life on offshore platforms.

-After his first two dives, “I asked (NOAA) staff specifically if the Corexit was toxic, and they said ‘Corexit only has a 90-minute half-life,’ ” Kolian said in the affidavit.
+After his first two dives, “I asked [NOAA] staff specifically if the Corexit was toxic, and they said ‘Corexit only has a 90-minute half-life,’ ” Kolian said in the affidavit.
 “This was reassuring to hear,” he said.
 “As long as we were not seeing any planes flying around we thought we would be ok.”

 Government officials “endorsed a policy to deny the toxicity of Corexit,” he continued, and they “purposely misled people: NOAA, EPA and FDA knew that Corexit and oil was a very toxic combination.”

 The EcoRigs team made 36 dives for NOAA.
 “We were seeing things that other people were not documenting,” Kolian told TakePart.
-They collected samples from mid-July to mid-September 2010, but could not obtain lab results from NOAA.
+They collected samples from mid-July to mid-September 2010 but could not obtain lab results from NOAA.
 Eventually, the divers began withholding samples.
-Kolian sent repeated requests for the data, but only received a verbal response that some samples were positive for oil, though not from BP’s MC 252 well, he said.
+Kolian sent repeated requests for the data but only received a verbal response that some samples were positive for oil, though not from BP’s MC 252 well, he said.

 Over the summer of 2010, NOAA cut off communication with the divers, and the agency “has not paid us to this day,” Kolian continued.
 “Our invoice is for $113,000.
 That includes hazard pay, such as diving in the oil.”